paulamoro/hohr-project-group-assignment-aua/TASKS.md

 ***
 You plan to start hiring workers next year.
 During this very first year, you are its only workers, all managers.
 Yearly staff movements were, on average, as follows: Out of 15 managers, 5 stayed in the same occupation, 5 moved to operators, and 5 left the firm; Out of 20 engineers, 10 stayed in the same occupation, 2 moved to managers, 5 moved to operators, and 3 left the firm; Out of 50 operators, 45 stayed in the same occupation and 5 left the firm.
 Using this information, predict how many managers, engineers, and operators you will have company will have in one year from now.
 ***
+ We have introduced the following data in payton in order to predict the number of available workers in our firm next year.In the present we are 4 workers on the firm, 2 managers, 1 engineer and 1 operator.

+D = numpy.array([[15,0,0],[0,20,0],[0,0,50]])
+M = numpy.array([[5,2,0],[0,10,0],[5,5,45]])
+b = numpy.array([[2],[1],[1]])

+The obtained results are the following:

+0.76666667
+0.5
+1.81666667

+As we are dealing with people, we need to round the numbers to integers.
+Therefore, the predicted number of managers is 1, 1 for engineers and 2 for operators.

 ## Task 4
 * Objective: forecast your firm's need for workers and anticipate mismatches using Python (click the black button at the top of the README.md file)